Participer au site avec un Tip

 max_rows : int, optional

-Read `max_rows` lines of content after `skiprows` lines.
-The default
+Read `max_rows` rows of content after `skiprows` lines.
+The default is

 Reference object to allow the creation of arrays which are not